 5. Respect is essential to get through the first year of marriage

-More than love and passion, it is the mutual respect that sees a couple through their roughest patches.
-You can instil this important component in your relationship during the first year of marriage:
+The most difficult year of a marriage is the first year of marriage.
+Because more than love and passion, it is the mutual respect that sees a couple through their roughest patches.
+You can instill this important component in your relationship during the first year of marriage:

 Respect your partner in front of your friends and family even if you’re having the worst imaginable fight.
 Omit impatience from your relationship.